 Connect the chromium side of the furnace to a compressed air source via a room-temperature water bubbler.
 [1] Connect the getter side to a vent via a glass elbow and a chromium-vapor trapping assembly.
 [2]

-MED: Talent connects the compressed air line from the bubbler to the quartz tube inletAuthor Comment: (Editor: Since the line is already connected, I’m not sure what’s shown here).
+MED: Talent connects the compressed air line from the bubbler to the quartz tube inlet (Author Comment: already connected) (Editor: Since the line is already connected, I’m not sure what’s shown here).

 WIDE: Talent clamps the glass elbow in place.
 The other components of the vapor trapping assembly (condenser, wash bottles, etc.) should be visible in shot, if possible.